dotnet/designs/accepted/2020/single-file/design.md

 The goal of this effort is enable .Net-Core apps to be published and distributed as a single executable.

 There are several strategies to implement this feature -- ranging from bundling the published files into zip file to native compiling and linking all the binaries together.
-These options, along with their cost/benefit analysis is discussed in the [staging document](staging.md) and [related work](related.md).
+These options, along with their cost/benefit analysis are discussed in the [staging document](staging.md) and [related work](related.md).

 #### Goals